 At Long Lane Primary School, physical education (PE), school sport and physical activity is an important part of our curriculum and school life.
 As a result, we aim:

-- To provide an inclusive, engaging and progressive physical education curriculum so that all children confidently develop the knowledge, skills and competence to participate and excel in a range of sports and physical activities, thus enabling all to achieve their personal best.
+- to provide an inclusive, engaging and progressive physical education curriculum so that all children confidently develop the knowledge, skills and competence to participate and excel in a range of sports and physical activities, thus enabling all to achieve their personal best.

-- To provide all children with the opportunity to engage in competitive sports and activities, both within our school and the wider community.
+- to provide all children with the opportunity to engage in competitive sports and activities, both within our school and the wider community.

 The national curriculum for physical education aims to ensure that all pupils:

-- Develop competence to excel in a broad range of physical activities
+- develop competence to excel in a broad range of physical activities

-- Are physically active for sustained periods of time
+- are physically active for sustained periods of time

-- Engage in competitive sports and activities
+- engage in competitive sports and activities

-- Lead healthy, active lives
+- lead healthy, active lives

 We follow the national curriculum to deliver a high-quality experience that inspires all pupils to succeed and excel in competitive sport and other physically-demanding activities.
 The curriculum provides opportunities for pupils to become physically confident in a way which supports their health and fitness.
 Opportunities to compete in sport and other activities build character and help to embed values such as fairness and respect.